Muralitharan2002/Blogify_blog_site/README.md

 # Blogify

-Blogify is a comprehensive blog platform developed with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It utilizes JWT for secure authentication, enabling users to view all blogs, create their own posts using the React Quill editor, and manage their profiles and blog entries.
-The user interface is designed with Tailwind CSS for a modern and responsive experience.
+Blogify is a full-featured blog website created using the MERN stack (MongoDB, Express, React, Node.js).
+This project includes secure JWT authentication, comprehensive CRUD operations, real-time updates with Socket.io, and a customizable text editor for users to create and personalize their own blogs using React Quill editor.

 ## Features

 - **User Authentication**: Secure user authentication using JSON Web Tokens (JWT).
 - **Blog Management**: Users can create, read, update, and delete their own blogs.
 - **Profile Page**: Users can view their profile information.
+- **Likes and Comments**: Users can like and comment on blogs.
+- **Real-Time Updates**: Real-time updates for likes and comments using Socket.io.
-- **Rich Text Editor**: Implemented using React Quill for creating and editing blogs.
+- **Rich Text Editor**: Create and customize blog posts with a rich text editor using React Quill.
-- **Responsive Design**: Built with Tailwind CSS to ensure a responsive and modern user interface.

 ## Tech Stack

-- **Frontend**: React.js, React Quill, Tailwind CSS
+- **Frontend**: React.js, React Quill, Tailwind CSS, Socket.io-client
-- **Backend**: Node.js, Express.js
+- **Backend**: Node.js, Express.js, Socket.io
 - **Database**: MongoDB
 - **Authentication**: JWT (JSON Web Tokens)